 By Ella R Kahu and Mandy Morgan

 This paper examines the discourses which construct women’s identities as mother and worker.
-In order to explore the discursive interface between policy and experience, two texts were analysed and compared: the
+In order to explore the discursive interface between policy and experience, two texts were analysed and compared: the New Zealand government policy for women and the talk of first time mothers.
+Both similarities and differences were identified but the key difference was one of priority.

 The policy document privileged paid work and constructed women’s caregiving responsibilities as a demand.
 For the women, although paid work was financially and psychologically important, their priority was their mothering.